aarnphm/aarnphm.github.io/content/quotes.md

 Success consists of going from failure to failure without loss of enthusiasm. -- Winston Churchill

 [One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important. -- Richard Hamming

+An old friend of mine, a journalist, once said that paradise on earth was to work all day alone in anticipation of an evening in interesting company. -- Ian McEwan

 ## On randomness and fun.